hortonworks/cloudbreak/flow/README.md

    }
 ```

-#### Flow events
+## Flow events
-Events will be sent to flow engine.
-Flow will change it’s states on these events.
+`FlowEvent`s are sent to the flow engine, which changes its state based on these events.
 ```java
 public enum HelloWorldEvent implements FlowEvent {
    HELLOWORLD_TRIGGER_EVENT,